sbmlteam/sbmlteam.github.io/site/content/documents/specifications/_index.md

 The separate Levels of SBML are intended to coexist &ndash; SBML Level&nbsp;3 does not render Level&nbsp;2 obsolete.
 Software tools that cannot support higher levels can keep using lower levels.
 Level&nbsp;2-compatible models and software tools still continue to be used today.

-{{% notice type="warning" %}}
-Although [XML Schemas](https://en.wikipedia.org/wiki/XML_schema) are available for SBML Level&nbsp;2, the schemas only capture the basic syntax of the format.
-Semantics and correct usage are <strong>not</strong> captured by the schemas and can only be understood by reading the specification documents.
-{{% /notice %}}

 {{< sbml-spec-box package="core" level="2" version="5" release="1" >}}

 Past releases of SBML Level 2 are available from a [separate page](sbml-level-2).